nigelfiler/Marine_Water_Meter/README.md

   - `Shower Sump OK`
 - Whilst running a timer periodically checks the switch and if the shower sump is full (switch closed) the display will show:
   - `Shower Sump FULL`
-  - Option to control a LED which could show a warning on a panel
+  - Option to control a LED which could show a warning on a panel.

 ## User Interaction
-- The board can be woken up using the existing push button on the current water gauge
+- The board is woken up using the existing push button on the current water gauge.
+This perfoms a reset on the Arduino.
-- Upon wake-up, all readings are displayed before switching to fresh tank level and hot water temperature
+- Upon wake-up, all readings are displayed before switching to fresh tank level and hot water temperature.

 ## Additional Considerations
 - The project uses 2x **0-190 Ohm water level gauge sensor**
-- Installation requires drilling into the black tank and water tank and running twin core cable from the tanks to the Arduino
+- Installation requires drilling into the black tank and water tank and running twin core cable from the tanks to the Arduino.

 ## Future Ideas
-- Rotary encoder is supported on the PCB need to create code for the board to select other functions as required
+- Rotary encoder is supported on the PCB,  need to create code for the board to select other functions as required.
 - Air quality monitor based on BME688 has been added to the hardware design.
 Needs to be coded.
 Can be used to monitor Temperature, Humidity, Pressure and Gas.
+- Recently added additional hardware support for a 2nd temperature input.
+Could be used to monitor fridge temperature.
+- Arduino has 3 spare digital inputs and 1 analogue input.

 ## Video Showing Operation (Earlier version)
   https://www.youtube.com/shorts/WlagKgHyAQc